outdreamer/build-a-cure-1/docs/tasks/ideas.md

               - setting a trap so they break something then forgiving them
               - stories to demonstrate their personhood & trigger your social urges to give them more opportunities to connect

+      - attributes

+        - association
+          - associate the product with things they like or that everyone likes
+          - includes attributes like a personality trait (only adventurous people buy it)

+        - relatability
+          - analogies based on their life given the information theyve told you or common information

         - distortion
           - example: portraying a likelihood that is non-extreme as extreme

+      - functions

-      - filler speech associated with good communicators
+        - add filler speech associated with good communicators
           - checking their understanding
           - repetition

-      - association
-        - associate the product with things they like or that everyone likes
-        - includes attributes like a personality trait (only adventurous people buy it)

-      - relatability
-        - analogies based on their life given the information theyve told you

       - state

         - emotional state
           - fear of a negative event that the product could prevent
           - confused or thinking or busy, other mental states than emotions than can influence sales
+          - jokes to make you laugh so youre in a generous mood

         - adjacent to an invalidating state (soon wont need the product)